 Students are encouraged to consult a reference librarian for more information on library resources and services.
 The library’s website can be found at http://www.library.reed.edu.

-The instructional media center (IMC), on lower level one in the library building, is a multimedia resource facility that includes the music listening room, a renovated language lab, and a large collection of audio recordings, music scores, and videos.
-Individual student listening and viewing stations are available in the center, which also offers rooms where classes can meet for group viewing, listening, or language practice.
-The IMC provides audio-visual equipment for checkout including headphones, computer/video projectors, DVD/VCR players, and screens.
+The instructional Media center (IMC), on lower level one in the library building, is a multimedia resource facility that includes a language lab, a video viewing room, a multimedia lab, and a large collection of audio recordings, music scores, and videos.
+Additionally, the IMC provides audiovisual equipment for checkout including headphones, laptops, audio/video recorders, projectors, DVD/VCR players, and screens.

 Registration and Course Load